starting your course at Queen's

 Registration consists of:

 - Online Registration completing all 10 steps of the online Registration Wizard;

 - On-site completion of registration to verify your qualifications and identification;

 If registration is not fully completed by the end of the fourth week of term, you will be withdrawn from the University.
 If you wish to re-register and are permitted to do so, a re-registration fee of £50 will be charged.

 In order to complete your registration at Queen’s and be fully enrolled, you must bring with you:

-With the exception of Nursing and Midwifery students (please see below), the Registration Wizard will be live from 10.00am on Monday 14 September.
+With the exception of Nursing and Midwifery students (please see paragraph below), the Registration Wizard will be live from 10.00am on Monday 12 September.
 Your username and password will allow you to go online to check emails and start your registration before you arrive at the University.
 The Registration Wizard leads you through the required steps, but a Registration Wizard Guide is available online and details will be provided in your Welcome Guide.

 Depending on your programme of study, you may be allowed to choose your modules, when using the Registration Wizard.
 Please note that this differs vastly between programmes and Schools.
 You must check your Queen’s email on an ongoing basis, following receipt, to find out what is required regarding enrolment.

 Information will also be available on the Welcome Week website at www.qub.ac.uk/welcome.